aosabook/500lines/pedometer/chapter.md

 At this stage, we have two possible data formats, combined and separated, as string data.
 We need to parse both into numerical data, and, as we discovered before, we need some extra work on the combined format to split out user acceleration from gravitational acceleration.

+TODO: Add a section here on low pass filtering and the Chebyshev filter, and how it applies to splitting out the gravitational acceleration from the user acceleration.

+So, how do we split put combined acceleration?
+Let's put on our mathematician hats, and look at low-pass filters.

+### Low-pass Filter
+A low-pass filter is simply a filter that allows low-frequency signals through, while attenuating signals higher than a set threshold.
+In our sitation, gravitational acceleration is a 0 Hz signal because it's constant, while user acceleration is not.
+This means that if we pass our signal through a low-pass filter, we'll be able to remove the gravitational component from the total.
+There are numerous varieties of low-pass filters, but the one we'll use is called a Chebyshev filter.
+We've chosen a Chebyshev filter because it has a steep cutoff, which means that it very quickly attenuates frequencies beyond our threshold.
+TODO: Expand?

+### Back to our code
 It's wise for us, while we're parsing our string data to numerical data, to parse all incoming data into one data format that the rest of our program can use.
 That way, if we ever have to add a third data format (or fourth, or fifth, or, well, you get the idea) we only have to change the parse_raw_data method.

 TODO: Look up GOF pattern here.
 Talk about separation of concerns?
 Only this method needs to know about the multiple data formats.

 TODO: Discuss why the separated format is more accurate than the combined format?

-TODO: Add a section here on low pass filtering and the Chebyshev filter, and how it applies to splitting out the gravitational acceleration from the user acceleration.

 The first line splits the string by semicolon into as many arrays as samples taken, and then splits each individual array by the pipe, storing the result in accl.